No matter where you need to market, a clear understanding of the target audience is one of the biggest factors in the success of any venture.

 You can start by inputting your niche into the interests section and the go a step further by adding a sub-niche.

-For example, you might input electronics as an interest and then input cameras as a sub-niche.
+For example, you might input electronics as interest and then input cameras as a sub-niche.
 This makes sure that the audience targeted is as specific and likely to purchase your products as possible.

 As all these filters are being imputed, the icon indicating audience size will reflect the changes as the potential audience will shrink until you are left with a final figure.